Racist who told shop manager 'go back to your own country' is jailed

-A SERIAL anti-social behaviour offender has been jailed after he launched a racist rant at a shop manageress and threatened to burn the store down.
+A SERIAL anti-social behaviour offender has been jailed after he launched a racist rant at a shop manager and threatened to burn the store down.

-Terrance Kerrigan was sentenced to 18 weeks behind bars after he shouted threatening, abusive and insulting words in a racist tirade at L’Occitane manageress in Cornmarket Street, Oxford.
+Terrance Kerrigan was sentenced to 18 weeks behind bars after he shouted threatening, abusive and insulting words in a racist tirade at L’Occitane manager in Cornmarket Street, Oxford.

 The 53-year-old shouted ‘go back to your f**king country’ and said he was going to burn the store down, the shop worker told the Mail.